phillipcurl/oha-website-docs/docs/guide/adding-contacts.md

 ## Navigate to the Page Form

-In order to add a contact, you must first navigate to the page you'd like to edit, and select the "Form" tab at the top of the edit page.
+In order to add a contact, you must first navigate to the page you'd like to edit, and select the "Form" tab at the top of the edit panel.